jeffvswanson/ColorChallenge/README.md

 [License](#license)

 ## Background
-**Given:** A list of URLs leading to images.
+**Given:** A list of 1000 URLs leading to images.
-**Find:** The three most prevalent colors in the RGB scheme in hexadecimal format (#000000 - #FFFFFF) in each image and write the result into a CSV file in a form url,color,color,color.
+**Find:** The 3 most prevalent colors in the RGB scheme in hexadecimal format (#000000 - #FFFFFF) in each image and write the result into a CSV file in a form url,color,color,color.
 **Constraints:**
 - Focus on speed and resources.
 - Solution should be able to handle input files with more than a billion URLs.
 - Limited resources, aka, 1 CPU and 512 MB RAM.
+Max out usage of resources.
 **Facts:**
 - No limit on the execution time.
 - Order of return of the URLs does not matter.
 - Order of the top 3 colors returned does not matter.
 **Assumptions:**
 - Solution will need to be deployed in a containerized environment.
+- There will always be at least 3 colors in the images.
+- While there are only 40 websites repeated in the given list, assume production list will all be unique websites so treat repeated URLs as unique websites.

 ## Use
 This program takes the URLs from the input.txt file and produces a CSV in the format of url,color,color,color.